zalando/skipper/docs/reference/filters.md

 ## disableAccessLog

 Filter overrides global Skipper `AccessLogDisabled` setting and allows to turn-off the access log for specific route while access log, in general, is enabled.
+It is also possible to disable access logs only for a subset of response codes from backend by providing an optional list of response code prefixes.

+Parameters:
+* response code prefixes (variadic int) - optional

 Example:

 ```
 disableAccessLog()
+disableAccessLog(1, 301, 40)
 ```

 ## enableAccessLog

 Filter overrides global Skipper `AccessLogDisabled` setting and allows to turn-on the access log for specific route while access log, in general, is disabled.
+It is also possible to enable access logs only for a subset of response codes from backend by providing an optional list of response code prefixes.

+Parameters:
+* response code prefixes (variadic int) - optional

 Example:

 ```
 enableAccessLog()
+enableAccessLog(1, 301, 20)
 ```

 ## auditLog